A quadratic-scaling algorithm with guaranteed convergence for quantum coupled-channel calculations: Results

 To explore the robustness of the WISE algorithm when scaled to these computationally demanding regimes, we compute inelastic cross-sections for the rotational de-excitation of CO ($j=7 \to 6$) in collisions with N$_{2}$ in its most populated rotational state ($j_{\mathrm{N_{2}}} = 6$).
 We specifically select this transition because the $j=7$ level corresponds to the peak population of CO at terrestrial temperatures ($\sim300$ K), making it physically representative of the dominant collision dynamics in the atmosphere.

-This setup creates a scattering problem of significantly greater complexity than He~+~CO collisions: the number of channels increases by an order of magnitude.
+This setup creates a scattering problem of {substantially} greater complexity than He~+~CO collisions: the number of channels increases by an order of magnitude.
 Given the standard cubic scaling, this corresponds to a 1000-fold increase in computational cost.
 Figure~\ref{fig:COHe}(b) shows that our WISE algorithm successfully replicates exact CC results for the de-excitation cross-section across a broad range of collision energies ($1-1000$ cm$^{-1}$).
-The agreement is excellent over most of the energy range.
-The minor residual differences are due to the radial grid step size used ($\Delta r = 0.1\,a_{0}$, see Methods). and can be systematically improved by reducing $\Delta r$.
+The agreement is excellent over the entire energy range.